solid/webid-profile/notes/pre-final-draft.md

 Profiles can contain and apps are free to follow any kind of links to related documents.
 In order to promote interoperability and limit the burden on apps, this specification recommends a limited number of related documents which a well-behaved profile should contain and a well-behaved app should discover.

 The discovery process starts with the WebID, a URI that points to exactly one document, referred to here as a `WebID Profile Document`.
-This document must be publicly readable and should contain pointers to a `Preferences File` containing settings & resources meant only for the WebID owner, `Type Index Files` containing links to specific types of resources, and zero or more `Extended profile Documents` containing additional information about the WebID owner.
+This document MUST be publicly readable and SHOULD contain pointers to zero or one `Preferences File` containing settings & resources meant only for the WebID owner, zero or more `Type Index Files` containing links to specific types of resources, and zero or more `Extended profile Documents` containing additional information about the WebID owner.
 The documents which make up a Solid Profile are illustrated below and described in more detail in [Section 2](TBD).

 <img src="https://github.com/solid/webid-profile/blob/main/notes/discovery2.png">